taikoxyz/taiko-mono/packages/protocol/DESIGN.md

 ### Computation of ZKPs

-In this and the next section, when we mention ZKP, we always refer to the aggregated proof for verification on L1.
+In the following sections, when we mention ZKP we are always referring to the aggregated proof for verification on L1.

 To compute a ZKP for a L2 block at height $i$, the following data will be used as inputs: